tejasviravikumar/Data-Structures-and-Algorithm/LinkedList/Linkedlist.md

 ## What is This Program?
 This is a simple Python program that creates a **linked list** - a way to store a collection of numbers where each number knows where to find the next number.

-Think of it like a treasure hunt where each clue leads you to the next one!

 ## What is a Linked List?
 Imagine a chain where each link is connected to the next one: